hkmshb/centrak/README.md

-# centrak
+# CENTrak

-centrak (Customer Enumeration Tracker): a lightweight data entry, collation and monitoring web application for KEDCO's mobile-based customer enumeration exercise.
+Customer Enumeration Tracker.
+A web application to provide streamlined access to captured customer data and ease day-to-day management, analysis and reporting of gathered data.